openhab/openhab-addons/bundles/org.openhab.binding.modbus.stiebeleltron/README.md

 ## Thing Configuration

-You need first to set up either a TCP Modbus bridge according to the Modbus documentation.
+You need first to set up a TCP Modbus bridge according to the Modbus documentation.
 Things in this extension will use the selected bridge to connect to the device.

 The following parameters are valid for all thing types: